Tips for creating containers

 Some important tips for creating containers to be used with PROMINENCE:

-• Do not put any software or required files in /home or /tmp, as these directories in the container image will be replaced when the container is executed.
+/homeor/tmp, as these directories in the container image will be replaced when the container is executed. - Do not specify

-• Do not specify USER in your Dockerfile when creating the container image.
+USERin your Dockerfile when creating the container image. - The environment variable

-• The environment variable HOME will be set to a scratch directory (/home/user) accessible inside the container when the container is executed.
-For the case of multi-node MPI jobs this scratch directory is accessible across all nodes running the job.
+HOMEwill be set to a scratch directory (/home/user) accessible inside the container when the container is executed.
+For the case of multi-node MPI jobs this scratch directory is accessible across all nodes running the job. - The environment variables

-• Do not expect to be able to write inside the container's filesystem.
-Write any files into the default current working directory, or into the directories specified by the environment variables HOME, TMP and TEMP.
+TMPandTEMPare set to/tmp.
+This directory is always local to the host, including for multi-node MPI jobs. - Do not expect to be able to write inside the container's filesystem.
+Write any files into the default current working directory, or into the directories specified by the environment variables